Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: Numerical simulations of ion acceleration and energy scaling laws in two regimes

-\textit{Ion acceleration in the wakefeld regime}---The above solutions only give the quasi-static structures based upon the fluid equations, which exclude the effects of the pulse energy loss and the plasma wave-breaking.
-These effects can be found from particle-in-cell (PIC) simulation with the code EPOCH \cite{RN35}.
-The simulated FRB pulse has a normalized electric field $e_y\left(\xi\right) = a_0\tanh\left(-\xi/\Delta\xi_{up}\right)\sin\left(k\xi\right)$ for $\xi=x-ct\le0$, where $\Delta\xi_{up}$ represents the length of the FRB rising edge and interacts with cold electron-proton plasma.
-Detailed simulation instructions are provided in Appendix B.
+The above solutions only give the quasi-static structures based upon the fluid equations, which exclude the effects of the pulse energy loss, the plasma wave-breaking, and particle acceleration.
+These effects can be found from particle-in-cell (PIC) simulation, for example, with the code EPOCH \cite{RN35}.
+The simulated FRB pulse has a normalized electric field $e_y\left(\xi\right) = a_0\tanh\left(-\xi/\Delta\xi_\mathrm{up}\right)\sin\left(k\xi\right)$ for $\xi=x-ct\le0$, where $\Delta\xi_\mathrm{up}$ represents the length of the FRB rising edge. {The simulation employed a cold, neutral electron--positron--proton plasma, with protons constituting a fraction $\mu_i \in [0, 1]$ and positrons $1-\mu_i$.
+The plasma density was selected within ranges consistent with potential source environments \cite{RN85,RN94,RN98}.
+The influences of background magnetic fields, multi-dimensional effects and radiation reaction are investigated.
+Detailed simulation instructions are provided in Section 2 in \cite{SM}}.

-Figure$\,$\ref{fig:fig2} illustrates the temporal evolution of both the FRB pulse front and the energetic sheets under the condition where $a_0={10}^3$.
+Figure$\,$\ref{fig:fig2} illustrates the temporal evolution of both the FRB pulse front and the energetic sheets in electron--proton plasma for $a_0={10}^3$.
 The FRB pulse front undergoes continuous erosion by the FES, leading to the formation of a sharp front \cite{RN84}.
-This is evident in Figs.$\,$\ref{fig:fig2}(a) and \ref{fig:fig2}(c), where the pulse front moves backward within the moving window, while the FES remains at the first half-cycle of the pulse.
-The speed of the pulse front is significantly lower than the group velocity estimated from the dispersion relation.
+This is evident in Figs.$\,$\ref{fig:fig2}(a)--\ref{fig:fig2}(c), where the pulse front moves backward within the moving window with the erosion velocity $v_{er}$, while the FES remains at the first half-cycle of the pulse.
 The proton sheet located behind the FES is continuously accelerated by the Coulomb force from the FES (Fig.$\,$\ref{fig:fig2}(b)) until this proton sheet catches up with the FES.
 The speed of the proton sheet is higher than the propagation velocity of the pulse, so that it moves ahead of the pulse and form a stable energetic plasma sheet with charge neutrality together with the FES.
 Meanwhile, the new FES is formed and the acceleration process we just discussed happens all over again.
-Such a process continues with the formation of multiple plasma sheets, as shown in Figs.$\,$\ref{fig:fig2}(c) and \ref{fig:fig2}(d).
-These quasi-periodically relativistic plasma sheets diffuse outward and may be eventually detected as CRs.
+Such a process continues with the formation of multiple energetic plasma sheets, as shown in Figs.$\,$\ref{fig:fig2}(c)--(f). {In the electron--positron--proton plasma, the accumulated electrons and positrons in the FES cannot reach complete charge neutrality, i.e., the net excess of the electron density over the positron density within the FES still generates high electrostatic fields which can accelerate ions, as shown in Fig.$\,$\ref{fig:sm_eep}.}